Stuff I am up to and I update this page pretty often

 language called Catalan and it is pretty easy to learn.
 I started learning

-Gallego, Provencal, and Euskadi from Spain also.
+Gallego, Provencal, and Euskadi from Spain.
+I also started learning

 Martial arts: I had taken Russian martial art in the 1990s.
 I did not